 In order to begin the process of forming a company in Peru, it is simply the case of contracting a legal professional who is experienced in the procedures involved.
 For many foreigners who may not be so confident with their grasp of the Spanish language, the contracting of an English speaking (or alternative suited language) service provider is essential for the understanding of the agreement to be reached with the provider and also the legal work and documents involved.

-Permanent Residency Status in Peru; Visa Options
+Permanent residency status in Peru; Visa options

+In order to start a business in Peru, you should know about the visa options.
 Starting with the simplest of the longer term visa options for foreign individuals, an application for a Family Resident Visa can be made on the basis of direct descendance or marriage to a Peruvian national.

 Ruling out these circumstances and considering the options available in conjunction with a company start-up, the most common visa types are as follows:

-The key requirement in order to obtain an investment visa in Peru, is the USD$30,000 capital investment into a Peruvian registered company.
+The key requirement in order to obtain an investment visa in Peru, is the PEN500.000 (Peruvian Soles) capital investment into a Peruvian registered company.
 This investment must be a single-sum bank transfer to be made directly from a bank account in the name of the investor/visa applicant.
 In addition, a business plan must be presented for the company and certified as viable by a local Certified Economist.
 Finally, the investor/visa applicant must commit to employing a minimum of (5) local staff within the first year of business.

 An investment visa is valid for (1) year and renewable on the basis that commitments are proved to have been met during this first year.
 A foreign individual with an investment visa does not have the right to work in Peru, but to reside in the country in their capacity as a business investor.
 It is required that this individual be present in Peru for at least (183) days in the year (although special permission may be granted by the immigration office for extra time out of the country under certain circumstances).